 In my correspendence with Bill and Dewey, both have stated that they prefer the term "computer-assisted" over "CNC".
 Their reasoning is that the use of a computer to help the artist achieve his goal is quite different from the typical use of computer numerical control (CNC), especially as CNC is identified with the repeated production of given object, not one-off artistic work.

 Interesting side note : The drives now commonly used in MDF Rose Engine Lathes are the same stepper motor functionality used by Bill's COrnLathe™.
 Certainly brings into question the definition of "traditional".

 Dewey Garrett published these videos showing the use of his custom-built LinuxCNC-driven lathe in use.
 Dewey does masterful work, and these are great examples of his lathe in action.

 Bill Ooms documented the building of his Computerized ORNamental Lathe (COrnLathe™) on his web site.
-That site has a load of great information, and I won't take the time to repeat it here.
+That site has a load of great information, and I won't take the time to repeat it here as Bill has done such a great job.
 Bill is to be greatly commended for freely sharing three things :

 Very economic Rose Engine using parts

 taken from an old bedstead Image courtesy Adrian Jacobs